coderyeasin/astro-test/src/pages/posts/en/using-one-or-multiple-indices-to-handle.md

 ---
+excerpt: "**Depending on your use case**, you can use either one index for each language or one for all languages."
 layout: ../../../layouts/BlogPostLayout.astro
-title: Using one or multiple indices to handle
+author: Sumit
-slug: multiple-indices
+slug: new-multiple-indices
-excerpt: "**Depending on your use case**, you can use either one index for each language or one for all languages."
+thumbnail: /assets/light-2.jpg
 date: November 5, 2022 12:54 PM
-author: Sumit
+title: Multiple indices to handle  or using one
 category: Payments
-thumbnail: /assets/light-2.jpg
 ---
 **Depending on your use case**, you can use either one index for each language or one for all languages.
 The following questions can help you decide which approach is best for your use case: